-Soli Deo Gloria (SDG)
+Soli Deo Gloria

-SDG was created in 2005 as the Monteverdi Choir & Orchestras’ own record label, and has released over 50 critically-acclaimed recordings.
+Soli Deo Gloria (SDG) was founded in 2005 as the Monteverdi Choir & Orchestras’ own record label, and has released over 50 critically-acclaimed recordings.

-Its initial project was the release over 50 recordings made in 2000 by the Monteverdi Choir and English Baroque Soloists during the Bach Cantata Pilgrimage.
-The very first release in this series won Record of the Year at the Gramophone Awards, and all subsequent releases have won international acclaim.
+Its initial project was the release of over 50 recordings made in 2000 by the Monteverdi Choir and English Baroque Soloists during the Bach Cantata Pilgrimage.
+The very first release in this series won Record of the Year at the Gramophone Awards, and subsequent releases have won international acclaim.

-Autumn 2007 saw the first recordings with the Orchestre Révolutionnaire et Romantique, recorded at the Royal Festival Hall in London and the Salle Pleyel in Paris during the Brahms and his Antecedents concert cycle.
+Autumn 2007 saw the label's first recordings with the Orchestre Révolutionnaire et Romantique, recorded at the Royal Festival Hall in London and the Salle Pleyel in Paris during the 'Brahms and his Antecedents' concert cycle.
 Four Brahms Symphonies albums have now been released, with the last one in this series, Ein Deutsches Requiem, coming out in 2012.

 2010 marked the completion of the Bach Cantata Pilgrimage releases.
-Since then, the label has issued several live and studio recordings, including J.S.Bach’s Motets, St John Passion, St Matthew Passion, Mass in B minor, and Magnificat, music by Johann Christoph Bach, Monteverdi’s Il Ritorno d'Ulisse in Patria and Handel’s Semele.
+Since then, the label has issued several live and studio recordings, including J. S. Bach’s motets, St John Passion, St Matthew Passion, Mass in B minor, and Magnificat, as well as Monteverdi’s Il Ritorno d'Ulisse in Patria, Handel’s Semele, and a disc of Johann Christoph Bach

-As the MCO’s dedicated label, SDG will continue to record the ensembles’ adventurous projects in the tradition started with the Bach Cantata Pilgrimage, both with studio recordings, and recordings of live concerts that capture as much of the atmosphere as possible for listeners to enjoy.
+As the MCO’s dedicated label, SDG will continue to record the ensembles’ adventurous projects in the tradition started with the Bach Cantata Pilgrimage, both with studio recordings and recordings of live concerts that capture as much of the atmosphere as possible for listeners to enjoy.

-SDG will release two new albums in 2025:
+SDG released two new albums in 2025:

 Reviews